addegbenga/react-file-upload/packages/utils/README.md

 | setFiles     | This is a state setter used to manage state internally, you can use this function to set and modify the `fileData` state. |
 | fileData     | This is a state property that contains all the state objects.                                                             |

-## Improvements
+## Bug Fixes

-1. Improved Error handling
-2. Return setFiles hook to manage state values
-3. Improved validation for drag and drop images.
+1. Allow uploading the same file twice across browsers for multiple upload.

 ## Contributing